Novo1999/expo-router-devtools/README.md

 - Useful for projects with query params in many places
 - Keeps track of params and query params and save it in the history
 - Automatically hidden in production
+- Save whatever routes you want and navigate to it
+- Routes are automatically stored in expo secure store
 ---

 ## Installation